Russia ambassador pick breaks with Trump on Ukraine

 DEMOCRATIC 2020 POWER RANKING

-[Averages include: Quinnipiac University, Fox News, NBC News/WSJ, CNN and ABC News/WaPo.]
+[Averages include: Quinnipiac University, CNN, Fox News, IBD and Monmouth University.]

 TRUMP JOB PERFORMANCE